-Anxiety disorders is an umbrella category that covers a number of disorders, such as panic disorder, post-traumatic stress disorder, social phobia, specific phobias, and obsessive-compulsive disorder.
+Anxiety disorders are an umbrella category that covers several conditions, such as panic disorder, post-traumatic stress disorder, social phobia, specific phobias, and obsessive-compulsive disorder.

-However, all of these medical conditions can lead to even more health problems and emotional problems, so you may need treatment in a number of areas.
+However, all of these medical conditions can lead to even more health problems and emotional problems, so that you may need treatment in many areas.
 One medical condition that may develop is depression.

 If you are worried that you may be developing depression in addition to other medical conditions surrounding anxiety disorders, see your doctor immediately.

-There are a number of symptoms associated with depression that you may experience.
+There are many symptoms associated with depression that you may experience.

-If you are experiencing three or more of these symptoms on a daily basis, you should see your doctor and talk to him or her about depression right away.
+If you are experiencing three or more of these symptoms daily, you should see your doctor and talk to him or her about depression right away.

 Depression can also lead to thoughts of suicide in the worst-case scenario.
 If you have thought about killing yourself, even one, you should get help right away.